 An abstract of no more than 300 words must accompany all articles except letters.
 For Reviews this abstract should be a single, unstructured paragraph stating the scope of the review, the main themes covered, and conclusions which may be drawn from the review including implications for clinical practice and future work.
 Original Research articles require structured abstracts with the following format: Introduction (description of rationale for study), Methods (brief description of methods or study design), Results (summary of significant results), and Conclusions (succinct statement of data interpretation).
 Please be concise, avoid the use of acronyms and abbreviations, and do not cite references in the abstract.

 Your SAGE Production Editor will keep you informed as to your article’s progress throughout the production process.
 Proofs will be sent by PDF to the corresponding author and should be returned promptly.
 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations, sequence and contact details are correct, and that Funding and Conflict of Interest statements, if any, are accurate.
 Please note that if there are any changes to the author list at this stage all authors will be required to complete and sign a form authorising the change.

 Online First allows final articles (completed and approved articles awaiting assignment to a future issue) to be published online prior to their inclusion in a journal issue, which significantly reduces the lead time between submission and publication.
 Visit the SAGE Journals help page for more details, including how to cite Online First articles.

 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Senior Publishing Editor as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Publishing Editor as follows:

 Senior Publishing Editor